vmware/vic-product/docs/user_doc/vic_vsphere_admin/inspect_vch.md

-# Obtain General VCH Information and Connection Details #
+# Obtain General Virtual Container Host Information and Connection Details #

 You can obtain general information about a virtual container host (VCH) and its connection details by using the `vic-machine inspect` command.